-Aggregation of ESG/carbon data: ESG scores of holdings in the portfolio and the reference index are aggregated based on their respective individual weights and ESG scores (sumproduct).

-Fund of funds investments, derivatives and cash:

-Derivatives and fund of funds investments used in the portfolio are treated on a lookthrough basis, whereby the economic exposures to the underlying basket of securities is treated as an actual investment in the individual securities that make up this basket.
-Broad market derivatives or fund of funds investments may lead to minimal exposures to securities that are excluded from direct investments.
-Derivatives have an effect on all metric calculations.
-Given that many of the reporting frameworks available to investors today do not cover the intricacies of derivatives, metrics are provided on a reasonable efforts basis.
+Aggregation of ESG/Carbon data: ESG scores of holdings in the portfolio and the reference index are aggregated based investments: Derivatives and fund of fund investments used in the portfolio are treated on a lookthrough basis, whereby the economic exposures to the underlying basket of securities is treated as an actual investment in the individual securities that make up this basket.
+This might in the case of broad market derivatives or fund of fund investments lead to minimal exposures to securities that are excluded from direct investments.

+Use of derivatives / fund of fund

+Derivatives have an effect on all metric calculations and as many of the reporting frameworks available to investors today do not cover the intricacies of derivatives, metrics are provided on a reasonable efforts basis.

 Portfolios for which we report the sustainability metrics may include cash.

-The information disclosed in this report, in particular the treatment of derivatives and cash, may or may not correspond with the investment characteristics of the fund and how the fund is managed.
-The sustainability metrics in this report may therefore differ from other UBS reports produced on the same
+The information disclosed in this report, in particular treatment of derivatives and cash, may or may not correspond with investment characteristics of the fund and how the fund is managed.
+Therefore, sustainability metrics in this report may differ from other UBS reports produced on the same date.

-MSCI ESG Fund Ratings are designed to measure the environmental, social and governance (ESG) characteristics of a fund's underlying holdings, making it possible to rank or screen mutual funds and ETFs on a AAA to CCC ratings scale.
+MSCI ESG Fund Ratingsare designed to measure the Environmental, Social and Governance (ESG) characteristics of a fund's underlying holdings, making it possible to rank or screen mutual funds and ETFs on a AAA to CCC ratings scale.
+MSCI leverage MSCI ESG Ratings for over 10,500 companies (19,500 total issuers including subsidiaries) and more than 760,000 equity and fixed-income securities globally to create ESG scores and metrics for approximately 56,000 multi-asset class Mutual funds and ETFs globally (as of January 17, 2022).
+MSCI ESG Research LLC's ("MSCI ESG") fund metrics and ratings (the "Information") provide environmental, social and governance data with respect to underlying securities within more than 56,000 multi-asset class Mutual funds and ETFs globally (as of January 17, 2022).
+MSCI ESG is a Registered Investment Adviser under the Investment Advisers Act of 1940.
+MSCI ESG materials have not been submitted to, nor received approval from, the US SEC or any other regulatory body.
+None of the Information constitutes an offer to buy or sell, or a promotion or recommendation of any security, financial instrument or product or trading strategy, nor should it be taken as an indication or guarantee of any future performance, analysis, forecast or prediction.
+None of the Information can be used to determine which securities to buy or sell or when to buy or sell them.
+The Information is provided "as is" and the user of the Information assumes the entire risk of any use it may make or permit to be made of the Information.

-Weighted average carbon intensity - corporate issuers/ carbon-intensive sovereign issuers: These metrics measure a fund's exposure to carbon-intensive companies and governments.
-These metrics provide an insight into potential risks related to the transition to a lower-carbon economy, because companies with higher carbon intensity are likely to face more exposure to carbon related market and regulatory risks.
+Weighted Average Carbon Intensity - Corporate issuers/ Carbon Intensity- Sovereign issuers:

+These metrics measure a fund's exposure to carbon-intensive companies and governments.
+These metrics provide insight into potential risks related to the transition to a lower-carbon economy because companies with higher carbon intensity are likely to face more exposure to carbon related market and regulatory risks.
 These metrics are applicable across asset classes.

-It is the sumproduct of the fund weights and individual carbon intensities (carbon emissions scope 1+2 / USDm sales or GDP).
-The metric is scaled up to 100% if actual data coverage is above the defined thresholds - fixed income, 50%; equities: 67%, multi-asset: 50%.
-Otherwise, the metric is reported as "-".
-Classification system to separate corporate and sovereign issuers: Bloomberg Barclays Methodology.
-Securitized bonds are excluded from the calculation.
-"No exposure" if the fund is not invested in the respective issuers for the month.
+It's the sum product of the fund weights and individual carbon intensities (carbon emissions scope 1+2 / USDm sales or GDP).

+The metric is scaled up to 100% if actual data coverage is above the defined thresholds - Fixed Income: 50%; Equities: 66%, Multi-Asset: 50%.
+Otherwise, the metric is reported as excluded from the calculation.
+"No exposure" in case the fund is not invested in the respective issuers for the month.
-The Morningstar Sustainability Rating helps investors see how mutual funds and ETFs are meeting environmental, social, and corporate governance (ESG) challenges.
-The rating is given as 1 to 5 "globes," with more globes indicating lower ESG risk.
-Notably, the number of globes a fund receives is determined relative to other funds in the same Morningstar Global Category.